Riemannian Generative Decoder: Methodology

-For manifolds whose metric tensor varies with position, we introduce a \emph{geometry‐aware regularization}.
-During training, each latent \(z\) is perturbed with Gaussian noise whose covariance is the inverse Riemannian metric at \(z\).
-This adapts the noise to local curvature: on homogeneous manifolds such as the hypersphere (where curvature is constant and metric variation merely reflects coordinate scaling) the procedure recovers nearly isotropic noise, whereas on spaces with non‐uniform curvature the noise shape is greatly adjusted.
+For manifolds whose metric tensor varies with position, we introduce a \emph{geometry‐aware regularization} to inform the model about the metric.
+During training, each latent \(z\) is perturbed with Gaussian noise whose covariance is the \textit{chosen manifold's} inverse Riemannian metric \(G^{-1}(z)\).
+This adapts the noise to local curvature: on homogeneous manifolds such as the hypersphere (where curvature is constant and metric variation merely reflects coordinate scaling) the procedure recovers nearly isotropic noise, whereas on spaces with non‐uniform curvature the noise shape is greatly adjusted by location.
 We outline a derivation inspired by \citet{bishop1995training} and \citet{an1996effects} to analyze this noise: